Effective Communication Skills

 Always treat your business emails as professional business correspondence that is just as important as your cover letter and resume.

 Verbal Communication Skills

-I say ”clearly” I am referring both to speaking clearly and getting your message across clearly.
+The most effective verbal communicators are those who can get their point across professionally, succinctly, and clearly.
+When I say ”clearly” I am referring both to speaking clearly and getting your message across clearly.

 How Can You Improve Your Communication Skills?

 Look for opportunities to communicate verbally and in written form that will help you improve your business communication skills.